MarcVallcorba/-Infini---ABDataChallenge/README.md

 # Infini-ABDataChallenge

-This repository contains all the related content of the participation of the Infini team (composed by Martí Palou, Maria Fernández, Alexia Lozano, Bruno monreal and Marc Vallcorba) in the Aigües de Barcelona AB Data Challenge.
+This repository contains all the related content of the participation of the Infini team (composed by Martí Palou, Maria Fernández, Alexia Lozano, Bruno Monreal and Marc Vallcorba) in the Aigües de Barcelona AB Data Challenge.
 The project was about **the relation between water consumtion and the events in the city of Barcelona** and was developed from September 2022 to December 2022, reaching the final stage of the challenge.